starryknight620/Datadog-API-Shell/README.md

 # Datadog-API-Shell
-A few handy Shell scripts leveraging the Datadog API and cURL
+A few handy Shell scripts leveraging the Datadog API and cURL commands.
+The examples provided are for the [Datadog Synthetics API](https://docs.datadoghq.com/api/latest/synthetics/) endpoint.
+These may be modified for other Datadog APIs.

 ```
 git clone git@github.com:starryknight620/Datadog-API-Shell.git